eabredder/KilnLog/README.md

 ## SensorPush View — Charts

 ### Estimated EMC

-A time-series estimate of equilibrium moisture content derived from the inside kiln sensor's ambient RH and temperature readings. **This is an approximation only** — it uses the Hailwood-Horrobin equation applied to direct RH readings, not a precision psychrometric wet/dry-bulb measurement.
+A time-series estimate of Equilibrium Moisture Content derived from the inside kiln sensor's relative humidity and temperature readings, using the Hailwood-Horrobin equation applied to direct sensor RH. **This is an approximation only** — unlike the Kilntroller's psychrometric method, it does not use a wet-bulb measurement and is subject to the accuracy limits of the humidity sensor.
 Use the Kilntroller view for kiln schedule compliance; treat this chart as supporting context.

 ### Kiln vs. Outside Humidity

 Relative humidity from the inside kiln sensor and outside sensor over time.
 Only the inside sensor line is shown if no outside file was loaded.

 ### Humidity Difference (Inside − Outside)

-Signed difference between inside and outside RH.
+Signed difference between inside and outside relative humidity.
 Only shown when an outside sensor file is loaded.

 ### Kiln vs. Outside Temperature

 Temperature from the inside and outside sensors over time.
 Only the inside line is shown if no outside file was loaded.

 ### Temperature Difference (Inside − Outside)

 Signed difference between inside and outside temperature.
 Only shown when an outside sensor file is loaded.

 ### Monthly Averages

-Month-by-month averages for inside and outside temperature and RH, plus temperature and humidity differences.
+Month-by-month averages for inside and outside temperature and relative humidity, plus temperature and humidity differences.
 Like the Kilntroller view, this chart always uses the full dataset and is not affected by the Readings date filter, but it does follow the Time Window filter.

 ---

 ## Raw Data Tables

 Both views include a scrollable raw data table at the bottom of the page showing every log entry in the currently filtered dataset.
-This is useful for spot-checking individual readings or exporting a subset of the data.
+This is useful for spot-checking individual readings or reviewing the data in detail.

 ---

 ## Tips

-- **The Help link** (top-right of every tab) opens this guide and the project documentation on GitHub.
+- **The Help link** (top-right corner of every tab) opens this guide and the full project documentation on GitHub.
-- **Large files load slowly the first time** but filter changes after that are fast — the data is cached in memory until you load a new file.
+- **Large files load slowly the first time** but filter changes after that are fast — the data is held in memory until you load a new file.
-- **All timestamps in the dashboard are UTC.** If your sensor logs in local time, adjust the Time Window hours accordingly.
+- **All timestamps are in UTC** (Coordinated Universal Time).
+If your sensor logs in local time, adjust the Time Window hours accordingly so the Day and Night filters align with your actual daylight hours.
-- **Watch the EMC mode indicator** below the KT EMC chart.
-If it reports a low percentage of psychrometric (wet-bulb) readings, open the **Wick Health** chart to see whether the wick-adjacent RH has been dropping below the 88 % good threshold or crossing the 70 % failed threshold — this tells you whether the drop is due to a dry wick or simply near-saturated ambient conditions (which is normal and self-correcting).
+- **Watch the EMC mode indicator** below the Kilntroller EMC chart.
+If it reports a low percentage of psychrometric (wet-bulb) readings, open the **Wick Health** chart to see whether the wick-adjacent RH has been dropping below the 88 % good threshold or crossing the 70 % failed threshold — this tells you whether the drop is due to a dry wick that needs attention, or simply near-saturated ambient conditions (which is normal and self-correcting).
-- **SensorPush EMC values should not be used for kiln schedule decisions.** They are useful for understanding ambient conditions and long-term seasonal trends, but the kilntroller's wet-bulb measurement is the authoritative source.
+- **SensorPush EMC values should not be used for kiln schedule decisions.** They are useful for understanding ambient conditions and long-term seasonal trends, but the Kilntroller's psychrometric wet-bulb measurement is the authoritative source.
-- **The Readings card turns highlighted when a date filter is active**, so it is easy to tell at a glance that you are not looking at the full dataset.
+- **The Readings card turns highlighted when a date filter is active**, so it is easy to tell at a glance that you are not viewing the full dataset.
-- **The delta charts in the SensorPush view** (Humidity Δ and Temperature Δ) only appear when both an inside and outside sensor file have been loaded.
+- **The humidity and temperature difference charts in the SensorPush view** only appear when both an inside and outside sensor file have been loaded.